josealcivar96/UFOs/README.md

 ## Results

 The web application is very simple and user-friendly.
 It may be utilized by any type of user to look up the information they are looking for.
-When first coming across our tool, users will be presented with the default table.
+When first coming across our tool by opening the ```index.html``` file, users will be presented with the default table.

 ![Default Table](static/images/defaultTable.png)